 The book begins with 3 different ways to play Major chords.
 They'll look familiar to anyone who is familiar with the

 CAGED Guitar Method.

 You're then introduced to 3 different chord forms for minor chords.
-There are exercises and a couple of short tunes using
+There are exercises and a couple of short tunes using these forms.